On the emergence of heat waves in the transient thermal grating geometry: Introduction

-Only a few previous studies focused on the macroscopic differences of the heat wave in the hydrodynamic and ballistic regimes~\cite{kovacs2018,huberman_observation_2019,zhang_transient_2021}.
-Two years ago, Huberman et al. studied the transient heat wave phenomenon of diffusive, hydrodynamic and ballistic phonon transport in graphite through transient thermal grating experiments and linearized phonon BTE simulations~\cite{huberman_observation_2019}.
-And they found that the negative dimensionless temperature signal can only be predicted in the hydrodynamic regimes, which clearly distinguish the ballistic and hydrodynamic phonon transport.
-Recently, Zhang et al. studied the transient heat wave in three-dimensional materials and found that in quasi-two or three dimensional simulations, the transient temperature will be lower than the lowest value of initial temperature in the hydrodynamic regime within a certain range of time and space~\cite{zhang_transient_2021}.
-This novel phenomenon of heat wave appears only when the N scattering dominates heat conduction, and it disappears in quasi-one dimensional simulations.
-This phenomenon was measured in graphite in the hydrodynamic regimes by picosecond laser irradiation~\cite{PhysRevLett.127.085901} in the same time interval.
+So far, only a few studies focused on the macroscopic signatures of heat wave in different phonon transport regimes~\cite{kovacs2018,huberman_observation_2019,zhang_transient_2021}.
+In 2019, Huberman \textit{et al.} studied the heat wave in graphite with different grating periods and temperatures through transient thermal grating (TTG) experiments and linearized phonon BTE simulations~\cite{huberman_observation_2019}.
+For the temperatures and lengths which were probed, they found that the signal of negative dimensionless temperature can only be observed in the hydrodynamic regime.
+Recently, through the quasi-two and three dimensional numerical simulations with various N/R scattering, Zhang \textit{et al.} found the transient temperature can be lower than the lowest value of initial temperature in the hydrodynamic regime, within a certain range of time and space~\cite{zhang_transient_2021}.
+This novel phenomenon of heat wave appears only when the N-scattering dominates the heat conduction, but disappears in quasi-one dimensional simulations.
+This effect was recently measured in graphite in the hydrodynamic regime by picosecond laser irradiation~\cite{PhysRevLett.127.085901}.

-In order to further understand the macroscopic differences of the hydrodynamic and ballistic phonon transport, in this work, the transient thermal grating (TTG) in two-dimensional (e.g., graphene) and three-dimensional (e.g., silicon) materials in different regimes are studied based on the phonon BTE.
-The rest of the paper is organized as follows.
-In Sec.~\ref{sec:bte}, the phonon BTE is introduced.
-And the results and discussions are shown in Sec.~\ref{sec:resultsBTE}.
-Finally, a conclusion is made in Sec.~\ref{sec:conclusion}.
+{{In order to obtain a clearer understanding of the microscopic origins of the macroscopic signatures of heat waves in various phonon transport regimes, we study the TTG in two- and three-dimensional materials based on solving the phonon BTE numerically and analytically, in the effort to provide theoretical guidance for future experiments~\cite{huberman_observation_2019,beardo_observation_2021,ding_observation_2022}.}}